 - Transport the veggies gently.
 If you’re carrying them in a backpack, bring along some towels to pad the veggies and don’t cram them in.
 If you’re going by cab, make sure nothing will fall on them and they won’t roll around.
 You don’t want to bruise them before they even get to the boat!

-To wash, or not to wash?
+To wash, or not to wash your vegetables when you bring them home?
 You’ll find cruisers who are adamantly in both camps.
 The argument for washing is to get any critters off before they cause damage or infest other food, and also to have food ready to use when you want it.
 The argument against it is that produce lasts longest with the least handling and left in the dirt it was pulled from.
 Both sides have merit.

 In general, I wash my veggies whether I’m putting them into the refrigerator or into gear hammocks.
 Even at farmer’s markets, I’ve rarely found produce that hasn’t been washed at least once, so it’s not in its own dirt.
 BUT if you wash it, you have to get it totally dry before storing it.
-Even in ventilated bins or gear hammocks, it won’t totally dry if put in damp — it will just start to rot.
+If they are not dry when you put them away, even in ventilated bins or gear hammocks, it won’t totally dry if put in damp—it will just start to rot.

 Storage Specifics for Different Vegetables

 Fresh garlic.
 Do NOT put in plastic.
 Will last a month or more.

 Onions.
 Store in a dark, dry area to keep them from sprouting.
 Do not store onions and potatoes together as the potatoes will sprout.